Public Health Advocacy Fellowship

 All 2019-2020 University of Minnesota medical students are eligible to apply.

 At TCMS, we believe that there are many ways to create healthy communities.
 Some of those ways include legislative advocacy, but also include things like system/organizational changes, education, relationship building and more.
 Because there are many ways to make change, we’re excited to welcome fellows with a wide variety of skills and interests.

-And last but not least, we’re looking for fellows who are passionate about creating healthy communities and improving their advocacy skills through learning and doing.
+e’re looking for fellows who are passionate about creating healthy communities and improving their advocacy skills through learning and doing.

 Please share the following information with us in 1-2 pages and email it to us along with your resume.
 We’re much more interested in getting to know who you are than a long list of credentials!

 What topic or issue are you interested in working on during the fellowship?

 Why are you passionate about this topic or about public health advocacy?